 - If your application is approved by the Chief Reader, you will receive an approval letter, outlining next steps for the completion of your new hire paperwork from firstname.lastname@example.org.

 - What is the status of my AP Reader application?

 The AP Reader application has two main sections: (A) My Info and (B) Programs.

-Under My Info there are eight sections that must be completed:
+Under My Info there are seven sections that must be completed:

 Note: On completion, find a program to apply under (B) Programs.

 Completed applications are processed in the order they are received.
 In some subjects, the Reader pool is so large that the review time may take up to four weeks.

 If you have questions regarding the status of your Reader application, please contact email@example.com.

 - When can I expect to hear whether or not my AP Reader application is approved?

 - When you complete your application, you will receive an email from us informing you that your application has been received.
 Due to the volume of interest and program needs, the application review and approval process can take up to four weeks to complete.
 After this time, approved Readers/Raters/Scorers will receive an offer letter via an email from firstname.lastname@example.org.
 If your application is not approved, you will receive notification via an email from email@example.com.